braydens77/mars-mini-movie/README.md

 ## Set Up
 In order to get the script working, the following must be installed on your system:

+* requests
 * html5lib
 * bs4
 * matplotlib
 * ffmpeg

-`pip install html5lib bs4 matplotlib`
+`pip install requests html5lib bs4 matplotlib`

 ffmpeg can be downloaded [here](https://www.ffmpeg.org/).
 Make sure to add the path to your ffmpeg executable file in your system path.